ajosedev/knowledge/notes/20220704125509-design-systems-snowflakes.md

 Ideally over time the amount of 'one offs' or 'snowflakes' lowers, as the design system offers more solutions for these.

+Snowflakes can also be a useful tool for identifying missing pieces.
+Although not every snowflake is a missing piece of the design system, it's purpose and the hole it's trying to fill should be documented.
+This helps figure out what is missing, and what is out of scope. https://bradfrost.com/blog/link/design-systems-why-snowflakes-are-counterintuitively-integral/

 https://bradfrost.com/blog/post/where-to-put-one-off-components/

 [[designsystem]]